ZeroTapLabs/ZeroDash/README.md

 ---

-**Note about Zero//Stack's SDK and it's TEL usability:**
+## Note about Zero//Stack's SDK and it's TEL usability:

-Zero//Stack introduces the first modular observability SDK to treat the Transactional Exhaust Layer as a primary data surface.
+**Zero//Stack** introduces the first modular observability SDK to treat the Transactional Exhaust Layer as a primary data surface.
 Through its Sub_Zero modules, the system:

-• Captures exhaust from calldata, memory, and execution remnants
+- Captures exhaust from calldata, memory, and execution remnants
-• Fingerprints actors based on residual signature patterns
+- Fingerprints actors based on residual signature patterns
-• Builds an indexed exhaust map for contracts, wallets, and protocol layers
+- Builds an indexed exhaust map for contracts, wallets, and protocol layers
-• Feeds this data into real-time scoring, anomaly detection, and fraud alerting systems The result: a forensic dimension previously discarded—now harvested for signal.
+- Feeds this data into real-time scoring, anomaly detection, and fraud alerting systems

+**The result: a forensic dimension previously discarded—now harvested for signal.**

 ---